identiops/terraform-hcloud-k3s/README.md

 However, it will not affect the services that are provided via load balancers!

-After redeploying the gateway, ssh connections will fail because a new cryptopraphic has been generated for the node.
+After redeploying the gateway, ssh connections will fail because a new cryptographic has been generated for the node.
 Delete the deprecated key from the `.ssh/known_hosts` file, open a new ssh connection and accept the new public key.